timpwbaker/bundled-api/README.md

 # Bundled

-The application is a work in progress, still to come is querying credits, adding credits and using credits.

 Bundled is an API only service for administering credits.
 If your application sells individual things, Bundled can help you sell bundles of things without adding lots of new logic to your application.